openshift-kni/numaresources-operator/ARCHITECTURE.md

 The master source is the set of annotated go types.

-The main content is `api/numaresourcesoperator` whose subfolders hold the versioned api:
+The main content is `api` whose subfolders hold the versioned api:
 `v1alpha1`, `v1`...

-The top-level api packages (`api/numaresourcesoperator/v1`) should have minimal deps: they should depend only on
+The top-level api packages (`api/v1`) should have minimal deps: they should depend only on
 1. stdlib
 2. other API packages (e.g. k8s, ocp)

-We add helper packages which build on top of api packages and provide utilities: they sit in `api/numaresources/$VERSION/helper/$HELPER/...` and these packages *can* have more dependencies.
+We add helper packages which build on top of api packages and provide utilities: they sit in `api/$VERSION/helper/$HELPER/...` and these packages *can* have more dependencies.

 NOTE: helper packages can depend on top-level api packages, but top-level api packages **must not** depend on helpers.
 Keep the top-level dependencies minimal and controlled!